The Innocent Who Suffer, the Guilty Who Prosper

 “Sons, life and sustenance do not depend on merit but מַזָּלא (mazzala), the flux of destiny.
 For [take] Rabbah and Rav Ḥisda.
-Both were saintly; one master prayed for rain and it came, the other master prayed for rain and it came.
+Both were righteous; one master prayed for rain and it came, the other master prayed for rain and it came.
 Rav Ḥisda lived to the age of ninety-two, Rabbah lived to the age of forty.
 In Rav Ḥisda’s house sixty marriage feasts were held, at Rabbah’s house there were sixty bereavements.
 At Rav Ḥisda’s house there was the purest wheaten bread for dogs, and it was not wanted; at Rabbah’s house there was barley bread for human beings and that not to be had” (BT Mo’ed Qatan 28a).

 “According to his merits and liabilities.
 As we have explained, he who does one mitsvah is treated well.
 He who is average, is a person whose merits and liabilities are balanced, the half of merits is below and the half of debts below.
 This is the secret of What is your petition, and it shall be granted to you, and what is your request?
 Up to half the kingdom, and it shall be done!
 (Esther 5:6).
 In the case of a completely righteous man, all his merits are above and his liabilities below.
 For a completely wicked man, his liabilities are above and his merits are below” (Zohar 3:111a, Ra’aya Meheimna Behar).

-“If his offences are many and his mitsvot few, then he receives his reward in this world, [and this] is a wicked man who prospers… The masters of Mishnah taught: ‘Woe to him for whom the hour smiles’ [for he receives his reward during his lifetime] (BT Berakhot 7b)” (Zohar 3:230b, Ra’aya Meheimna Pineḥas).
+“If his offenses are many and his mitsvot few, then he receives his reward in this world, [and this] is a wicked man who prospers….
+The Masters of Mishnah taught: Woe to him for whom the hour smiles, for he receives his reward during his lifetime” (Zohar 3:230b, Ra’aya Meheimna Pineḥas).